Article 9 of the Constitution of Japan

-Article 9 of the Constitution of Japan (日本国憲法第9条, Nihon koku kenpō dai kyū-jō) is a clause in the national Constitution of Japan outlawing war as a means to settle international disputes involving the state.
-The Constitution came into effect on 3 May 1947, following World War II.
+Article 9 of the Constitution of Japan (日本国憲法第9条, Nihon koku kenpō dai kyū-jō) is a clause in the Constitution of Japan outlawing war as a means to settle international disputes involving the state.
+The Constitution was drafted following the surrender of Japan in World War II.
+It came into effect on 3 May 1947 during the occupation of Japan by the Allies, which lasted until 28 April 1952.
 In its text, the state formally renounces the sovereign right of belligerency and aims at an international peace based on justice and order.
 The article also states that, to accomplish these aims, armed forces with war potential will not be maintained.
+The Constitution was imposed by U.S. military occupation (Supreme Commander for the Allied Powers) to prevent rearmament of Japan in the post–World War II period.
+This condition was a similar prohibition placed on post-war Germany, to be overseen by the United Kingdom, after World War I. However, Germany remilitarized anyway in the decades following despite this prohibition under the Weimar Republic and later Adolf Hitler's regime.
+This was a leading call for the Allied mandate, and the continuing US defense agreements that would render aid in maintaining Japanese sovereignty in the event of a foreign attack.

-The Constitution was imposed by the occupying United States in the post-World War II period.
-The Japanese government approved a reinterpretation which gave more powers to the Japan Self-Defense forces in 2014, which was made official in 2015.
+There are the post-occupation U.S. military stationed in Japan under the U.S.–Japan Mutual Cooperation and Security Treaty and Japan Self-Defense Forces (JSDF) which was founded in 1954 as de facto postwar Japanese military.
+Prime Minister Shinzo Abe approved a reinterpretation which gave more powers to the JSDF in 2014, which was passed by the legislation in 2015.

 Text of the article

 The full text of the article in Japanese:

 The official English translation of the article is: